cl3403/RSA-Encryption/README.md

 # RSA-Encryption
 Implemented RSA algorithm for encryption (C++).

-Orginally done as a class project at Franklin & Marshall College, it contains 3 main programs and the command 'make all' will compile the entire project.
+It contains 3 main programs and the command 'make all' will compile the entire project.
 Alternatively, the program may compile according to the directions below.
-(Even though projects are different for each semester, class number and title are not included here to avoid any plagiarism issue)

 ---keygen---